TheRealMichaelWang/fastcode/README.md

-# fastcode
+# Fastcode
 A perfect blend of C, Java, and Python tailored for those who desire a simple yet powerful programming language.
+FastCode is a procedural/structural, dynamically typed, and iterpreted programming language that doesn't excessivley consume memory or CPU time.
+It's perfectly suited for being used as an extension language as well as a general purpose language.

 Click [here](https://github.com/TheRealMichaelWang/fastcode/raw/main/fastcode.exe) to download.

-Here's an example (fizzbuzz).
+# Rationale
+FastCode grabs the best features of Python, Java, and C and leaves the worst out.

+# examples
 ```
 proc range(n) {
   range = array(n)